Movatterモバイル変換

 3. the.env file of the keycloak deployment (see sectionUser management in Keycloak)

-Deploying under a domain name using nginx-proxy
+Deploying under a domain name using swag-proxy

-In order to make the application's docker container accessible under a public URL, you need to expose it using a tool of your choice.The system works well with thenginx-proxy docker.
+In order to make the application's docker container accessible under a public URL, you need to expose it using a tool of your choice.The system works well with theswag-proxy.
 This allows to automatically configure things so that the app is reachable under a specific domain name (including automatic setup of SSL certificates through letsencrypt).

 1. Create the required network

-docker network create nginx-proxy_default
+docker network create external_web

 3. Start the required containers (this is only needed once on a server)